 2.6 General Properties

 The select page property determines which page is displayed when the input reference selector is clicked.
 This page can be used to select associated objects from the list of selectable objects.
 This page should contain a data grid, template grid or list view connected to the same entity as the input reference set selector.

 If an input reference set selector is never editable, a select page is not required.

 You can generate a new page to show by right-clicking the widget and selecting Generate select page….

 2.7 Label Section

 A label describes the purpose of a widget to the end-user.

-For more information on properties of this section, see the Label Section section in Properties Common for Widgets.
+For more information on properties of this section, see the Label Section section in Properties Common in the Page Editor.

 2.8 Selectable Objects Section